danielleberre/satpractitionermanisfesto/README.md

 1. Generic benchmarks sets (e.g. competition benchmarks) can be used during a period of 3 years.

-## Benchmarks should be publicly available for research purpose
+## Benchmarks should be publicly available for research purposes

 Papers presenting results on benchmarks should provide a link to those benchmarks, preferably the raw benchmarks, else a generator for those benchmarks.